jamieyello/DownUnder-UI/README.md

 # DownUnder UI
 An ambitious UI library built with .NET and MonoGame.
-Currently builds for Windows, platforms such as mobile, console, browser, and game engines like Unity and Unreal are planned.
+Currently builds for Windows, platforms such as mobile, console, and browser are planned.

 To compile you'll need a recent version of MonoGame and the latest .NET SDKs installed.

-Still an early WIP.
+Open Alpha.
 Testing and feedback needed!

 ## Features
  - Familiar functionality and workflow with Windows Forms and Qt.